19hours/sg-statutes/Acts/Immigration Act.md

 [13/77]

-(2) The master of a vessel who contravenes or fails to comply with subsection (1) shall be guilty of an offence.
+(2) The master of a vessel who contravenes subsection (1) shall be guilty of an offence.

 ### Vessel to proceed to immigration or departure anchorage or other place ordered by immigration officer